zhaoKelvin/web102_prework/README.md

 The following **optional** features are implemented:

+* [x] Filter buttons show indication of when they are hovered over and clicked.
 * [x] When an individual game is hovered over, reveal undisplayed text.

 ## Video Walkthrough